redox-os/website/content/news/this-month-240731.md

 ## Relibc Improvements

-- 4lDO2 moved the POSIX singals implementation from the kernel to relibc and added stubs for the `setresuid` and `setresgid` functions.
+- 4lDO2 moved the POSIX signals implementation from the kernel to relibc and added stubs for the `setresuid` and `setresgid` functions.
 - The contributor Derick Eddington fixed four incorrectness bugs on relibc.
 - The contributor plimkilde refactored the `rand48` functions to reduce unsafe code.
 - plimkilde improved the `random_bool()` function by adding the missing modulo.